NevinAF/bga-ts-template/README.md

 ### 3. Edit the template configuration

 Edit your template configuration by modifying the arguments of the `init` script.
-You must replace `<YourGameName>`, `<developers>`, and `[source-folder]` with the appropriate values:
+You must replace `YourGameName` and `developers`.
+You can also change the `source` folder if needed.

-- `<YourGameName>`: The upper camel case (pascal case) name of the game.
+- `YourGameName`: The upper camel case (pascal case) name of the game.
 This should exactly match what you used to create the game on BGA studio.
 	Example: "YourGameName", "HeartsTutorial"
-- `<developers>`: String used to populate the header of all generated files.
+- `developers`: String used to populate the header of all generated files.
 This should contain names and emails.
 	Example: "John Doe johndoe@gmail.com, Bob Smith thebuilder@cox.net".
-- `[source-folder]`: The folder where the source files are located relative to the BGA project folder.
+- *(optional)* `source`: The folder where the source files are located relative to the BGA project folder.
 If not specified, the source folder will be `./source`.
 Note that this does not need to be included in the project folder.
 Example: `../src`.

 ALL other configurations can be omitted and  only serve to add better autofill, error correction, and documentation.
 See [Configurations](/README.md#configurations) for more information on the configuration options.

 > **Looking for typescript only?** Simply remove all options except `--typescript` from the `init` script.
-This will generate only the typescript files and configurations (just 3 files!).
+This will generate only the typescript files and configurations (just 3 files!). *Use `./` for the source folder if you don't want the client folder to be nested like `<source>/client`*

 > Some options, like most `*.jsonc` options, might seem unneeded/redundant to some developers.
 Simply remove these options to avoid generating these files.